willh89/Trillo-Project/README.md

 ```
 npm watch:sass
 ```
-Once installed all the following commands in the ••package.json•• file should function correctly.
+Once installed, all following commands in the **package.json** file should function correctly.
 ```

 "scripts": {